-Sandstone Aquifer to the west of Selby, and the Magnesian Limestone Aquifer situated along the western side of the District.
-A service Reservoir also lies under Brayton Barff which is fed by rivers and groundwater.

-- 2.25 The Environment Agency (EA) advise that the principal aquifer serving the District (the Sherwood Sandstone Aquifer) with public water supply is now fully committed, meaning that new abstraction licences will only be granted from the River Aire or Selby Canal. - 2.26 Water to serve new housing developments will be available as part of the public water supply from the Yorkshire Water grid.
+- 2.27 Water Supply within the Core Strategy area is provided by Yorkshire Water (YW).
+There are two important aquifers the Sherwood Sandstone Aquifer to the west of Selby, and the Magnesian Limestone Aquifer situated along the western side of the District.
+A service Reservoir also lies under Brayton Barff which is fed by rivers and groundwater. - 2.28 The Environment Agency (EA) advise that the principal aquifer serving the District (the Sherwood Sandstone Aquifer) with public water supply is now fully committed, meaning that new abstraction licences will only be granted from the River Aire or Selby Canal. - 2.29 Water to serve new housing developments will be available as part of the public water supply from the Yorkshire Water grid.
 YW advise that supply is unlikely to be a constraint, as powers exist and measures are in place to ensure supply.
+Water supply may be a constraint in the early years of the plan as YW work in 5 year plans, and this means that some villages/sites may not deliver until later in the plan period.